pacav69/generator-joomla-spc/README.md

 this will compile the coffee scripts

 to use temporarily
-open up a command prompt in working directory type
+open up a command prompt in this project directory type

 	npm link